Huawei’s Kirin 990 5G promises up to 2.3Gbps download speeds

 Despite regulatory setbacks and fiercer competition than ever before, Huawei remains the second-largest smartphone vendor in the world by shipment volume.
-But phones are but one of the many segments in which the Beijing-based company has invested billions developing, with gadgets like tablets, set-top boxes, laptops, and headphones coming in close second.
+But phones are just one of the many segments the Beijing-based company has invested billions developing, with gadgets like tablets, set-top boxes, laptops, and headphones coming in a close second.

-Then, there’s its chip business.
+Then there’s its chip business.
 Huawei’s Shenzhen-based, wholly owned fabless semiconductor division, HiSilicon, has grown to become one of the largest integrated circuit designers in China over the last 15 years.
-Its Kirin lineup competes against chipsets from the likes of Qualcomm, MediaTek, and other ARM licensees, and the newest member of the family — the Kirin 990 5G — is a veritable chart-topper.
-In point of fact, Huawei says it’s the most powerful processor on the market, and that it’s best in class with respect to power efficiency.
+Its Kirin lineup competes against chipsets from the likes of Qualcomm, MediaTek, and other Arm licensees, and the newest member of the family — the Kirin 990 5G — is a veritable chart-topper.
+In point of fact, Huawei says it’s the most powerful processor on the market and that it’s best in class with respect to power efficiency.

 A revamped architecture

 The Kirin 990 5G, which like the Kirin 980 is manufactured on a 7nm process but with extreme ultraviolet lithography, boasts 10.3 billion transistors in all.
-(That’s up from 6.9 billion in the 980 and from 5.5 billion in the Kirin 970.)
+(That’s up from 6.9 billion in the 980 and 5.5 billion in the Kirin 970.)
 Contributing to the uptick is a refreshed eight-core architecture with two Cortex-A76 high-performance cores for demanding computation, two Cortex-A76 “middle cores” that juggle everyday workloads, and four Cortex-A55 efficiency cores that field light task like music playback and file transfers.

 The cores themselves are identical to those in the Kirin 980, but their clock speeds have been increased slightly.
-The high-performance cores now hit 2.86GHz versus 2.6GHz while the middle cores reach 2.36GHz compared with 1.92GHz, and the efficiency cores get up to 1.95GHz versus the previous maximum of 1.8GHz.
-According to Huawei, this together confers a 10% and 9% single-core and multi-core performance advantage, respectively, over Qualcomm’s Snapdragon 855.
+The high-performance cores now hit 2.86GHz versus 2.6GHz, while the middle cores reach 2.36GHz compared with 1.92GHz and the efficiency cores get up to 1.95GHz versus the previous maximum of 1.8GHz.
+According to Huawei, this together confers a 10% single-core and and 9% multi-core performance advantage over Qualcomm’s Snapdragon 855.

 Rarely are all eight of the Kirin 980’s cores used simultaneously.
-Instead, a “flexible scheduling mechanism” ramps them up individually as needed — one efficiency core for music decoding, for example, or three middle cores for turn-by-turn navigation.
+Instead, a “flexible scheduling mechanism”ramps them up individually as needed — one efficiency core for music decoding, for example, or three middle cores for turn-by-turn navigation.
 Demanding apps like high-end games lean on four efficiency cores and two middle cores, or some combination of high-performance cores and middle cores.

 There’s a powerful 12-core graphics chip inside the Kirin 990 5G that’s paired with the eight-core processor: The Mali-G76.
 It packs six more cores than the Mali-G76 in the Kirin 980 and a cache that serves to reduce bandwidth usage and power draw.
-Those and other improvements enable the new Mali-G76 to leapfrog the Snapdragon 855’s Adreno 640 chip, according to Huawei, and by 6% in terms of overall performance and 20% in terms of efficiency.
+These and other improvements enable the new Mali-G76 to leapfrog the Snapdragon 855’s Adreno 640 chip, according to Huawei, by 6% in terms of overall performance and 20% in efficiency.

-Respecting photography, the Kirin 990 5G features an improved dual image signal processor (ISP) that Huawei says is up to 15% more power-efficient than its predecessor.
-It’s capable of reducing noise in still images and videos by up to 30% and up to 20% thanks to block-matching and 3D filtering (BM3D) and dual-domain reduction techniques, the latter of which takes into account both a video’s spatial and frequency domain in identifying and zapping artifacts.
+When it comes to photography, the Kirin 990 5G features an improved dual image signal processor (ISP) that Huawei says is up to 15% more power-efficient than its predecessor.
+It’s capable of reducing noise in still images by up to 30% and in videos by up to 20%, thanks to block-matching and 3D filtering (BM3D) and dual-domain reduction techniques, the latter of which takes into account both a video’s spatial and frequency domain in identifying and zapping artifacts.
 Huawei characterizes its performance as “DSLR-level.”

 Supercharged AI